fullstack-development/blockchain-wiki-en/protocols/onchain-id/README.md

 **ERC-735 (Claim Manager)** – a standard for managing claims in an identity contract.
 It defines the structure of a claim and methods for adding, verifying, and removing them.

-**Key (ключ)** – an address identifier in the identity contract.
+**Key** – an address identifier in the identity contract.
 Typically represented as `keccak256(abi.encode(address))`.
 Each key has a purpose and a keyType (signature type).

-**Claim (аттestation)** – a statement about the identity holder, signed by a Claim Issuer.
+**Claim (attestation)** – a statement about the identity holder, signed by a Claim Issuer.
 For example: "KYC passed", "country of residence: USA", "accredited investor".
 Stored onchain as a structure with topic, scheme, issuer, signature, data, and uri.

 **Claim Topic** – the type of claim, represented as a `uint256` (e.g., 1 = KYC, 2 = AML, 3 = COUNTRY).
 The ecosystem agrees on how to interpret the topic ID.